Zombie apocalypse: Reception

 Initial public reaction to the zombie apocalypse genre was immediately positive.
 When Night of the Living Dead premiered at the Fulton Theater in Pittsburgh on October 1, 1968, the film was an instant hit and was well received by movie goers in America and Europe.
-It received praise from Sight and Sound magazine in Britain and Cahiers du Cinema in France.
+It received praise from Sight and Sound magazine in Britain and Cahiers du Cinéma in France.
 By contrast, critical reception was mainly negative.
 A reviewer for Variety commented that the film raised, "doubts about the future of the regional cinema movement and the moral health of filmgoers who cheerfully opt for unrelieved sadism."
 The graphic violence depicted in the film caused particular controversy.
 Pauline Kael writing for The New Yorker described it as, "one of the most gruesomely terrifying movies ever made".
-Roger Ebert wrote a review of the film for the Chicago Sun-Times, in which he commented on the reaction of the young audience: "I don’t think the younger kids really knew what hit them.
-They’d seen horror movies before, but this was something else.
-This was ghouls eating people — you could actually see what they were eating.
+Roger Ebert wrote a review of the film for the Chicago Sun-Times, in which he commented on the reaction of the young audience: "I don't think the younger kids really knew what hit them.
+They'd seen horror movies before, but this was something else.
+This was ghouls eating people—you could actually see what they were eating.
 This was little girls killing their mothers.
 This was being set on fire.
-Worst of all, nobody got out alive — even the hero got killed".
+Worst of all, nobody got out alive—even the hero got killed".
 The film has since been recognised as a classic by film critics.
 In October 2018, Steve Rose writing for The Guardian described it as, "brilliantly perplexing, horrifying and mysteriously allegorical".
 Several decades after the release of Night of the Living Dead, the popularity of the genre has only increased.
-Films like 28 Days Later, Dawn of the Dead, Shaun of the Dead and Zombieland and video games in the Resident Evil series have been major commercial successes.
+Films like 28 Days Later, Dawn of the Dead, Shaun of the Dead and Zombieland, as well as video games in the Resident Evil series and The Last of Us have been major commercial successes.
 In 2010, Frank Darabont, executive producer of The Walking Dead commented, "To be a fan of zombie films was a really sub-cult thing for many decades.
 In the last five years, it's become massively mainstream".

 Genre controversy

-The release of 28 Days Later in 2002 created a long-running debate over whether the film could be categorised within the genre of a zombie apocalypse.
+The release of 28 Days Later in 2002 created a long-running debate over whether the film could be categorised within the genre of zombie apocalypse.
 This was based on the technicality that the people infected with rage in the film are still alive rather than returning from the grave.
 The debate was further fuelled by the director Danny Boyle choosing not to label the film as a zombie movie.
-Screenwriter Alex Garland finally settled the matter by stating, "Whatever technical discrepancies may or may not exist, they’re pretty much zombies".
+Screenwriter Alex Garland finally settled the matter by stating, "Whatever technical discrepancies may or may not exist, they're pretty much zombies".